 The people’s law initiative “Lex Malmi” was presented to the Finnish Parliament in February 2017.
 The initiative aims at keeping the 138-hectare airport area in aviation use.
 This would most probably mean expropriation of the airport from the City to the State or an exchange of lands to keep the airport operational.
 The processing of the initiative is ongoing.

 The legal preconditions for protection are fulfilled

-The law on building heritage conservation can be applied to areas with a zoning plan that have national significance, if the conservation and protection of the site cannot be ensured on the basis of the law on land use and construction and related statutes, or if there are special reasons for protection under this law due to the zoning plan situation.
+The Act on the Protection of Built Heritage can be applied to areas with a zoning plan that have national significance, if the conservation and protection of the site cannot be ensured on the basis of the Land Use and Building Act and related statutes, or if there are special reasons for protection under this law due to the zoning plan situation.
 According to the NBA,

 In the case of Malmi Airport, all these preconditions are fulfilled.
 It is a significant site not just on national level, but also internationally.
 The need for protection covers the interiors and their details in a manner described below.
 The uncompromising general and zoning plan work does not sufficiently account for Malmi Airport’s specific features.
 The question is primarily of preserving the airport’s area and paying adequate attention to it in planning.

 The law can be applied to protect buildings, structures, groups of buildings or built areas with significance from the point of view of building history, architectural merits, construction techniques, special environmental values or the use or use-related events of the building.